Jocadbz/solpkg/README.md

 ### What this does?

-It is basically an wrapper for eopkg package manager. it makes syntax more simple.
+It is basically a wrapper for eopkg package manager. it makes syntax more simple.

 ### Functions